UBC-MDS/DSCI522_group315/report/report.md

 UFC official rules (The ABC MMA Rules Committee 2017).This indicates the rules were generally followed by the judges.
-Four features do not belong to the Striking/Grappling group, such as the top second feature “Number of strikes to opponents head landed”.
+Four features do not belong to the Striking/Grappling group, such as the top second feature “Number of strikes to opponents head attempted”.
 Further information are needed to evaluate whether the four features belong to the effective Striking/Grappling and cage/ring Control.
 Without further information, it may suggest these are some additional factors which the judges put higher weights